Home

 My Special Evening In Oak Creek Canyon

-How Human Rights Silence Our Love for Our Fellow Man
+How Human Rights Silences Our Love for Our Fellow Man

 Does Evolution Have an Unrecognized Flaw

-An Invitation to Rethink our Belief in Civil Rule – How Hobbes Le Us Astray
+An Invitation to Rethink our Belief in Civil Rule – How Hobbes Led Us Astray

 Chet periodically sends out notices of new writings and updates to his books.
 If you would like to be added to his email list, enter your name and address below.
 (Note: these names and address will NOT be given out or sold.)